 A good indicator for when your system needs a chemical flush is if the bottom of your radiators are cold even though the heating is on.
 There are other factors such as amount & type of debris in the system, how old your system is and how well it's been maintained over the years - but a cold radiator bottom is a strong indicator.

 We should mention, new central heating systems will have a lot of debris in the system after installation, so a chemical flush should always be administered.

 A chemical flush should only take a few hours - it all depends on your central heating system & the number of radiators you want to be flushed.

 When the chemical flush has been completed, your engineer should be able to show how much your system has improved by measuring radiator temperature and comparing it to what it was previously.

-You'll see and feel the benefits immediately.
+You'll feel the benefits immediately.

-How much does a chemical flush cost?
+How much does a boiler flush cost?

 There’s a variety of factors that can impact the cost of a chemical flush, such as size & age of your central heating system.

 Although the initial cost of a chemical flush can be high, it will absolutely help to reduce your heating bills thanks to the improved energy efficiency.

 The total flush cost can vary from many engineers, ranging from around the £300-£700 mark.
 When your engineer flushes the system, the need for additional repairs may present themselves which may increase costs.